srawlin/waldo-srawlin/README.md

 I've made the following assumptions:

-* two images can fit into memory
+* two images can fit into the memory of a Celery worker at the same time
 * if cropped image appears more than once, the "best" match is returned